collective live+work spaces

 ✦ 20m2 cottage

-whilst ultimately the roof may need relaying especially for solar panels, the building is structurally sound, and despite its significant scope for replacing windows, if not as much for fitout, could easily be undertaken in sections to reduce funding requirements
+whilst ultimately the roof may need relaying especially for solar panels, and despite its significant scope for replacing windows, if not as much for fitout, could easily be undertaken in sections to reduce funding requirements

-is slightly above the village next to a middle school thus could have some noise intrusion at break time, has both a roadway below the school (excellent spot for street art), and steps down past the church directly into the centre
+is slightly above the village next to a middle school thus could have some noise at break time

 being sold by an association managing it since 2008, purchased in 2013 to transform as a cohousing project, and most recently a brief attempt to transform as a (somewhat grandiose and wishfully state funded) community hub supporting an eco-village on the surrounding hill but no progress was made by the sole founder/custodian